 - nurse: boss gives you several tasks with limited time, its traffic and you’re late

 - patient: caregiver is ill-tempered, expensive bill due to hospitalization

 Stress and Depression

 - Be organized.
 Have a pocket notebook where you can write your schedules and the things you need to do.
 This helps you maximize your time and manage your effort.
 Plan ahead of time and make sure you have backups.
-Also, write the things you accomplished either to your client to avoid chart errors or for your personal agendas.
+Also, write the things you accomplished to your client to avoid chart errors or for your personal agendas.
 You will feel calm if everything is in its place.

 - Bond with your workmates.
-Sometimes, it takes a talk and play to get to know each other.
+Sometimes, it takes a talk and plays to get to know each other.
 This is the purpose of team buildings.
 Aside from strong collaborations between employees, this is also a way to be comfortable with people you really don’t get along very well with.
-You could also eat or go out together outside your workplace and have a professional bond which sometimes could lead to friendship giving you a harmonious workplace.
+You could also eat or go out together outside your workplace and have a professional bond which sometimes could lead to friendship, giving you a harmonious workplace.

 - Give a pen.
 Some patients are introvert that they choose to deal with things quietly by writing or drawing.
 Let them write their thoughts or anything they wanted to put into words via pen and paper.
-Nowadays, art therapy became trending even to millineals since it tickles your creative mind and makes you divert any negative feelings.
+Nowadays, art therapy became trending even to millennials since it tickles your creative mind and makes you divert any negative feelings.

 - Relax the mind.
 It could be a quiet and well-ventilated room or going out and breathe some fresh air.
 Ask your patients whichever they prefer and provide the best and appropriate management for each of them.

-Most of all, smile always and laugh as often as you can!
+Most of all, always smile and laugh as often as you can!